Booyong, New South Wales

-"Booyong" is a locality in northern New South Wales, partially in Byron Shire and partially in the City of Lismore.
+Booyong is a locality within the Northern Rivers region of New South Wales and it is partially in Byron Shire and partially in the City of Lismore.

-It is named after the Booyong, or ironwood tree.

 For census purposes the locality is included in the village of Clunes.

 It is the location of the Booyong Flora Reserve, now part of the Andrew Johnston Big Scrub Nature Reserve, which is one of the few known locations of the endangered plant Isoglossa eranthemoides.

-The village is located on the North Coast railway line.
+The village is located on the former Murwillumbah railway line and a station was opened the in 1894 and closed in 1974.
 The track work, bridges and platform for the former Booyong railway station remains.
 There are no buildings left in the station precinct.

 History

-The Bundjalung people were the first inhabitants of the Booyong area.
-The locality takes its name from an ironwood tree.
+It is named using the Bundjalung language word for a species of ironwood tree which is also commonly known as the Booyong.

 In 2010, the biggest water gum in the Southern Hemisphere, located within the Booyong Flora Reserve, was added to the National Register of Big Trees.